oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

  - tropical polytopes
  - ....

-At this point we have, mathematically speaking, almost nothing.
-This has to change, quickly.
-We work in a team of ~ 10(?) people.
-We lack infrastructure as everyone will notice immediately.
-As a result, the classical
+Since we are a relatively small team and OSCAR is still very new, the usual

     I work for 6 month in a separate repo on a branch and then will dazzle you with perfect code and cool examples